Tyrowo/procrastinationBuster/README.md

 To use this extension without downloading it from the store:

-download the zip file from this repository and unzip it
+click the green code button on the repository, download the zip file from this repository and unzip it

 open a new chrome tab